gvcallen/parax/README.md

 - **Easy parameter fixing**: Parameters can be marked as ``fixed`` and the resultant modules partitioned using ``parax.partition``.
 - **Encapsulated constraints and scaling**: Optional scaling and transformations are abstracted away by applying them when the parameter object is cast to a JAX array.
 This can be used, for example, to enforce positivity or arbitrary constraints during optimization.
 - **Parameter transforms**: Arbitrary transforms can be applied to parameters using `myparam.transformed(bij)`.
-This applies a bijector to both the parameter and its underlying distribution.
+This applies a bijector to both the parameter and its underlying distribution (if any)
 - **Arbitrary metadata support**: While **Parax** natively caters for common metadata such as distributions, bijectors, scaling, bounds and a name, arbitrary metadata can also be attached for more complex modelling purposes (for example, in the scientific domain it is common to want to attach units to a parameter).
-- **Extended Equinox module**: **Parax** provides `parax.Module`, which extends `eqx.Module` to allow for easy updating, fixing, freeing, or mapping of parameters deep within complex models using simple string paths and bulk `with_*` methods.
+- **Extended Equinox module**: **Parax** provides `parax.Module`, which extends `eqx.Module` to allow for easy inspection, updating, fixing, freeing, or mapping of parameters and their metadata deep within complex models using simple string paths and bulk `with_*` methods.
+For example, ``parax.Module.named_params()`` returns a dictionary of parameters with names based on string paths.
 - (experimental) **Model saving and loading**.
 By employing methods to serialize `distreqx` distributions and bijections, **Parax** provides (experimental) support to directly save (pickle) models using `parax.load` and `parax.save`, as long as they align to certain rules.

 ## Installation